Conference

 Samantha Renke, Actress, Broadcaster, Writer, Disability Rights Campaigner and Diversity and Inclusion Consultant

-Hear from Sam Renke, a prominent figure in the disability world about her campaigns for disability rights, including ableism in workplaces and how to talk to people at work in order to have independence and autonomy.
+Sam Renke, a prominent figure in the disability world talked about her campaigns for disability rights, including ableism in workplaces and how to talk to people at work in order to have independence and autonomy.

 Microlink is the UK’s leading provider of assistive technology, workplace adjustments and accessibility solutions.
 Since 1992, they have enabled over half a million people with disabilities and health conditions to succeed in education and employment.